Submission of manuscripts

 Ethics and animal welfare

 Studies performed on experimental animals should be carried out according to internationally recognized guidelines for animal welfare.
-Any experimental work must have been conducted in accordance with relevant national legislation on the use of animals for research.
+Any experimental work must have been conducted in accordance with relevant national legislation (if no, with International or EU legislation) on the use of animals for research.
 That should be clearly described in the respective section “Material and methods”.

 As a rule authors are not provided with article off prints.
-However, they can freely and without charge read, download, copy, distribute, print, search, or link to the full texts of the articles in the PDF format at the website of the journal, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+However, they (as well as other riders) can freely and without charge read, download, copy, distribute, print, search, or link to the full texts of the articles in the PDF format at the website of the journal, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.